waimea-jrainbow/200DTD-DnD-listings/docs/0-requirements.md

 ## Usability

-Is the user able to get things done quickly and easily.
+Is the user able to get things done quickly and easily?.
 Can the end-user complete tasks or actions easily, with little need for help?

 ### Relevance to the System